KrishnaBiniwale/Storefront-and-Database/README.md

 # Storefront-and-Database

-To run this program, download amazon.exe and run in via terminal commands.
+To run this program, download amazon.exe and run it via terminal commands.

-Make sure to include a database .txt file as the second argument while running the program.
+# Make sure to include a .txt file as the database file  while running the program.
-A sample database.txt file is found within this repo.
+A sample database file is included within this repo as database.txt.
+If you wish to create different file for the database, follow the exact same format as the database.txt file for the products and users.

 This is an implementation of an online database and store.